The space of foliations on projective spaces in positive characteristic: Introduction

 \subsection{Purpose and discussion of the main results}

 This work aims to initiate the study of the space of foliations on projective spaces over algebraically closed fields of positive characteristic, with a focus on the codimension one case.
-Our initial motivation was to understand how the geometry of these spaces varies with the characteristic of the base field, though our perspective evolved throughout the study and we were lead to an analog of Calvo-Andrade's stability of generic logarithmic $1$-forms deformation under deformation in arbitrary characteristic, see Theorem \ref{THM:Log} below.
+Our initial motivation was to understand how the geometry of these spaces vary with the characteristic of the base field, though our perspective evolved throughout the study and we were led to an analog of Calvo-Andrade's stability of generic logarithmic $1$-forms under deformation in arbitrary characteristic, see Theorem \ref{THM:Log} below.

 For codimension one foliations of degree zero and one, we provide a complete description of all irreducible components in arbitrary characteristic.
 For degree zero foliations, there is always a single irreducible component, see Theorem \ref{T:deg0} which also describes degree zero foliations of arbitrary codimension.
 Nevertheless, the behavior in characteristic two is different from other characteristics.
 Specifically, when the characteristic is different from two, the space of degree zero foliations of codimension one can be identified with the Grassmannian of lines in $(\mathbb P^n_{\field})^{\vee}$, whereas in characteristic two, it corresponds to the projective space $\mathbb P H^0(\mathbb P^n_{\field} , \Omega^1_{\mathbb P^n_{\field}}(2))$.